jmedcoff/pychov/README.md

 ### Text generator

 Machine learning or Markov chain text generation algo goes here.
-We need to figure out what to use: markov chain, tensorflow, etc. Other important question os how we decide how long a generated string should be.
+We need to figure out what to use: markov chain, tensorflow, etc. Other important question is how we decide how long a generated string should be.
 How do we specify this?
 Can we specify this on the fly through the discord bot?

 ## Stages of development